female-coders-linz/workshops/flask_web_server/readme.md

 ### Make it fancy using CSS

-# TODO change reference for css to flask server project
-Create a new folder `static`, inside this folder create a `style.css` file with the content available in styles.css on [GitHub](https://github.com/female-coders-linz/workshops/tree/master/flask_web_server/static/styles.css).
+Create a new folder `static`, inside this folder create a `style.css` file with the content available in styles.css on [GitHub](https://github.com/female-coders-linz/workshops/tree/master/flask_web_server/flask_web_server_extended/static/styles.css).
 Also download the `background.jpg` from the [static folder](https://github.com/female-coders-linz/workshops/tree/master/flask_web_server/static) and store it in the `static` folder.

 You can now link the CSS file in your index html using `url_for` in your link reference:
 ```html